Digital Menu for Restaurants: How to Create Your QR Menu and Sell More

 Not updating the menu regularly

 An outdated digital menu (unavailable dishes, incorrect prices) generates frustration and distrust.
-Customers expect real-time information.
+The customer expects to see real-time information.

-Designate someone responsible for keeping the menu updated.
-With good software, changes take seconds.
+Designate a person responsible for keeping the menu updated.
+With good software, changes are made in seconds.

 4